PaperBanana: Automating Academic Illustration for AI Scientists: Related Work

 \subsection{Automated Academic Diagram Generation.}

 Automated academic diagram generation remains a long-standing challenge~\citep{rodriguez2023figgen}.
-Prior work primarily adopts code-based generation using TikZ~\citep{hsu2023automatikz,belouadi2024detikzify,belouadi2025tikzero,zhang2025scimage} or Python-PPT~\citep{zheng2025pptagent,pang2025paper2poster} for programmatic synthesis.
+Prior work primarily adopts code-based generation using TikZ~\citep{belouadi2023automatikz,belouadi2024detikzify,belouadi2025tikzero,zhang2025scimage} or Python-PPT~\citep{zheng2025pptagent,pang2025paper2poster} for programmatic synthesis.
 While effective for structured content, these approaches face expressiveness limitations in generating the intricate visual designs prevalent in modern AI publications.

 Recent image generation models have achieved remarkable progress in synthesizing high-fidelity, visually sophisticated figures~\citep{nanobananapro,gpt-image-1,team2025kling,tang2026igenbench,zuo2025nano}, offering a promising alternative.
-Concurrent to our work, AutoFigure~\citep{anonymous2026autofigure}~\footnote{Currently, AutoFigure is still an anonymous preprint.
-We will update the full citation once it is officially published.} transforms scientific content into symbolic representations before rendering them as images using GPT-Image.
+Concurrent to our work, AutoFigure~\citep{zhu2026autofigure} and AutoFigure-Edit~\citep{lin2026autofigureeditgeneratingeditablescientific} transforms scientific content into symbolic representations before rendering them as images using GPT-Image.
 In comparison, our method achieves broader generalizability through adaptive retrieval and academic-style transfer, with greater extensibility by supporting both methodology diagrams and statistical plots in a unified pipeline.

 For evaluation benchmarks, quality assessment of auto-generated diagrams remains less explored.
 Most closely related to \benchname{} is SridBench~\citep{chang2025sridbench}, which evaluates automated diagram generation from method sections and captions across computer science and natural science domains.
 We will report results once it is publicly available.